Traveling on Thanksgiving Day? Here Are Some Road Safety Tips

 1. Keep Your Cool

 Is the traffic too much to bear?
-Is the driver of the car nest to you proving to be a pest?
-Stay calm.
+Is the driver of the car next to you proving to be a pest?
+Yet, stay calm.
 Listen to your favorite music.
 A hot temperament won’t get you anywhere.

 2. Buckle up

 Countless accidents that led to lifelong injuries and deaths stem from not wearing seat belts.
 So, make sure everyone’s wearing their seat belts properly.
 Very small children should be in their car seat, while those under 13 should be seated at the rear.
 Do yourself and your loved ones a favor.
 Buckle up for everyone’s safety.

 Regardless of how familiar you are with the place you’ll be visiting, it’s always a good idea to use your GPS.
 It will save you a lot of time from searching for alternative routes (remember that Thanksgiving translates to traffic) and keep you safe by avoiding suspicious areas.
 Moreover – your GPS will remember the route your taking, so locating it on your next visit will be easier.